-Rabindranath Tagore was a Bengali polymath who was active as a poet, writer, playwright, composer, philosopher, social reformer, educationist and painter during the age of Bengal Renaissance.
+Rabindranath Tagore was a Bengali polymath who worked as a poet, writer, playwright, composer, philosopher, social reformer, and painter of the Bengal Renaissance.
 He reshaped Bengali literature and music as well as Indian art with Contextual Modernism in the late 19th and early 20th centuries.
 Author of the "profoundly sensitive, fresh and beautiful" poetry of

-Gitanjali, he became in 1913 the first non-European and the first lyricist to win the Nobel Prize in Literature.
+Gitanjali, in 1913 Tagore became the first non-European and the first lyricist to win the Nobel Prize in Literature.
 Tagore's poetic songs were viewed as spiritual and mercurial; where his elegant prose and magical poetry were widely popular in the Indian subcontinent.
 He was a fellow of the Royal Asiatic Society.
-Referred to as "the Bard of Bengal", Tagore was known by sobriquets:
+Referred to as "the Bard of Bengal", Tagore was known by the sobriquets

 Gurudeb,